Hierosoft/maniforge/readme.md

 - Copy all files from r2x_14t/Marlin-r2x_14t to Marlin (ensure that you confirm overwrite, or you may not have copied to the correct directory).
   - On a GNU+Linux OS via: `rsync -rt ./Marlin-r2x_14t/ ../Marlin`
   - On Windows via `pushconfig.bat`

+### Build and Install Marlin
+- Complete the steps above ("Configure Marlin").
+- Install the PlatformIO plugin for Visual Studio Code.
+- In the PlatformIO tab, click "Open Project" then choose the "Marlin" directory (not "Marlin\Marlin") that you configured.
+- Click the PlatformIO button on the left.
+Choose the "LPC1769" board (for BTT SKR V1.4 TURBO).
+  - Under that, click "build" (Correct any errors.
+Report them at <https://github.com/poikilos/r2x_14t> if you made no changes to the configuration here).
+    - (or "upload and monitor" if you have the device connected, but if that fails to upload, continue below)
+  - Copy the firmware.bin file (location is shown in the output, such as `C:\Users\Jatlivecom\git\Marlin\.pio\build\LPC1769\firmware.bin`) to a microSD card.
+  - Safely eject the microSD card.
+  - Insert the microSD into a BTT SKR V1.4 TURBO board and restart it.

 ## Project Status